system76/renovate-config/README.md

 This is the System76 organization configuration for [Renovate Bot](https://renovatebot.com).

+## Basics

+- Only creates PRs during non work hours, but updates PRs at a regular interval
+- Groups any non major semver packages into a single PR
+- Labels all PRs with "dependencies" and "lint"

 ## Using

 Include a top level `renovate.json` file with the following content: